kdeldycke/openerp.buildout/README.md

 Apache
 ------

-If you want to serve OpenERP web client through Apache, an example configuration file is provided in `apache.conf`.
-As it add some caching, you need to activate the appropriate modules:
+If you want to serve OpenERP web client through Apache, a configuration file can be automaticcaly generated.
+Just add `profiles/apache.cfg` to the `extend` parameter of the `[buildout]` section of `buildout.cfg`.

+As this add some caching, you need to activate the appropriate modules:

-        $ a2enmod cache disk_cache mem_cache expires
+        $ sudo a2enmod cache disk_cache mem_cache expires

-Finally, don't forget to replace all occurences of `/home/openerp/openerp.buildout/parts/` in `apache.conf` by your appropriate buildout path. s
+The apache config file is generated in `./parts/apache.conf` and can be activated right away:

+        $ sudo ln -s ./parts/apache.conf /etc/apache2/sites-enabled/
+        $ sudo /etc/init.d/apache2 reload

 TODO
 ----